elkeis/scailing-succotash/README.md

 # scailing-succotash
-This is client and server for Youtube group watching experience
+This is client and server for group watching experience